Meenu0103/E-Commerce-Olist-SQL-Project/5_Exploratory_Data_Analysis/Business_Analysis.md

-# Exploratory Data Analysis (EDA)
+# Business Analysis - Analytical Insights
-## Olist Brazilian E-Commerce Dataset — SQL Analysis
+## Olist Brazilian E-Commerce Dataset - SQL Analysis

+This document presents the business analysis and analytical insights derived from the Olist Brazilian E-commerce dataset.
-This document contains the complete exploratory data analysis performed after data cleaning and star schema creation.
-Each question is tied to a real business objective and answered using SQL.
+The analysis is performed after data quality validation and star schema modeling, with each section answering a concrete business question using SQL.

 ## A. Customer & Geography Analysis

 ### 1. Which states have the highest number of customers?